eviedense/CI.SI/WRITING/PART 1 - VENDETTA (REVISED).md

 #### CISILA J. SIVETA, 24

 *A proper intro to the Crimson Bookstore in Chicago, showing Cisila's daily routine with sorting books, helping customers, and so on.
 She guides a man to a book series she herself used to love, and they have a conversation.
 The man asks for her number.
 A little nervously, Cisila clarifies that she doesn't like men.
 Surprised, the man apologizes and asks if they can at least hang out- they seem to share interests.
 A little starved for friendship, Cisila takes him up on the offer.
 After this, we meet Cisila's coworkers, and also get a proper introduction to Lyla.* \
 *Upon leaving the bookstore, Cisila meets up with the man, and we discover his name.
-Malcolm.
+Mark.
 The two talk about their interests and eventually discover that they have a lot more in common than they thought.
 Cisila is glad to have made a friend like this, even if it was in a slightly odd way.*

 # 4